California Red Light Accident Lawyers

 Types Of Car Accidents Resulting From Running A Red Light

-Our California lawyers have seen different types of traffic accidents resulting from drivers who ignore red lights, including:
+Different types of traffic accidents can result when drivers ignore red lights, including:

 - T-Bone Accidents — A car going north that doesn’t stop at the red light is likely to crash into a vehicle going west or east.